bieniekmateusz/pymol-mdanalysis/README.md

 which might be lacking in various ways.

 ### Windows
-It is easiest to use conda.
-Ensure you install some implementations of glew and glm.
-For example:
+It is easiest to use conda to install some necessary dependencies.
 ```
-conda install -c menpo glew
-conda install -c conda-forge glm
+conda install -c conda-forge glew glm libpng freetype libxml2
 ```

+Download the repository, e.g. with git:
+`git clone git@github.com:bieniekmateusz/pymol-mdanalysis.git`
-Use `git clone` or another way to download the repository, go to the main directory and enter:
+then go to the `pymol-mdanalysis` directory and enter:
 ```
 pip install .
 ```
-In this case `pip` should refer to conda's pip.
+In this case `pip` should refer to conda's pip, which you can check with the command `where pip`.

-If you would like to use a startmenu shortcut PymolMda, use the following script:
+If you would like to use a startmenu shortcut PymolMda, after installation is complete, use the following script:
 ```
 python make_pymol_shortcut.py
 ```

 If you have a problem with missing dependencies, check the official instructions: please see [INSTALL](INSTALL) and the parent github page.

 ### Linux

-Use pip or conda.
-Conda follows the same format as Windows.
+Installation follows the same process as Windows.
-Similarly to Window, you might need to install glew or glm implementing binaries.
+Similarly to Windows, you might need to install glew, glm or other implementing binaries.

 ```
 pip install .